 From the Nominations

 “It is without a doubt Landon is more than deserving of this award and if not is one of the best instructors at this University.
 He goes out of his way to make sure his students not only are pushing themselves beyond the surface level academically, but cares about their emotional well-being as well.
-Landon cares deeply about the DTC program and its impact on the lives of students here at WSU.
+Landon cares deeply about the DTC department and its impact on the lives of students here at WSU.

 “Most importantly, as a student whose original intent to only pursue DTC as a UCORE, I am now minoring in DTC as his passion and enthusiasm for the subject inspired me beyond words.
 Landon is a professor that can teach any student, at any level.”